Young Adult Dual Diagnosis Treatment

 An expertise on addiction, an understanding of mental health, thorough diagnosing, addressing negative behaviors, and a careful, cautious approach to medication are the backbone of a strong dual diagnosis program.

 The young lady at Rutgers had started abusing drugs at 14 and was in full blown addiction by 16.
 Her addiction caused her to have academic problems, difficult romantic relationships and family strife.
 Those three issues, on top of the drug use, led to a series of mental health diagnoses which got increasingly more severe and required more medication.
 After a careful review of her background, regular individual and group therapy, guidance on behavior change, it became apparent that the only mental health issue the young woman truly had was anxiety.
 They addressed this and after a few years, she became medication free.
 She graduated Rutgers with honors and is doing very well.

 At our facilities we provide a relaxing, stress free environment, which is essential for dual diagnosed clients.
-Our program is tailored to fit the lives of our clients in ways that have been tested and been proven successful in the past.
+Our therapeutic programs for young adults are tailored to fit the lives of our clients in ways that have been tested and been proven successful in the past.
 Each individual gets the attention they need, and the therapeutic treatment required throughout the changing phases of their stay with us.

 SOBA College Recovery maintains a staff to client ratio of more than one to one so that every single day, each client’s behavior and needs can be tracked, understood, and used to help them achieve their next step toward happiness, freedom and success.